-Single-member limited liability companies ("SMLLC") should register as separate entities from their corporate owner for business tax and file and remit the taxes on the business activity conducted by the SMLLC.
 Additionally, the SMLLC must obtain the appropriate business license(s) (see Chapter 3 for more information on when to acquire a business license).

-⚠ If an auditor discovers a SMLLC that is not properly registered as a separate entity from the corporate owner for business tax, the auditor may properly register the SMLLC prior to completing the audit.
+▲ If an auditor discovers a SMLLC that is not properly registered for business tax, the auditor may properly register the SMLLC prior to completing the audit.